-Small Group Employment services consist of supporting participants in transitioning to competitive integrated employment through work that occurs in a location other than a facility subject to 55 Pa.
-Code Chapter 2380 or Chapter 2390 regulations.
-The goal of Small Group Employment services is competitive integrated employment.
+Small Group Employment services are direct services that consist of supporting participants in transitioning to competitive integrated employment through work that occurs in a location other than a facility subject to 55 Pa.
+Code Chapter 2380 or Chapter 2390 regulations such as an integrated industry, business, or community setting.
+The goal of Small Group Employment services is acquisition of knowledge, skills and experiences that lead to competitive integrated employment, including self-employment.
 Participants receiving this service must have a competitive integrated employment outcome included in their service plan, and it must be documented in the service plan how and when the provision of this service is expected to lead to competitive integrated employment.
 Work that participants perform during the provision of Small Group Employment services must be paid at least minimum wage and the compensation must be similar to compensation earned by workers without disabilities performing the same work.